-As of December 31, 2022, Pampa owned 100% of a highly prospective portfolio of seven (7) projects for copper and gold totalling more than 47,000-hectares, all located along proven mineral belts in northern Chile, one of the world's top mining jurisdictions.
-The Company has actively progressed exploration for porphyry copper style deposits at five of its projects including initial drill tests at two projects, with one other project subject to third party expenditures under an Option and Joint Venture Agreement.
-As of the date of this MD&A, Pampa is planning to initiate the maiden drill test of its Block 4 project.
+As of March 31, 2023, Pampa owned 100% of a highly prospective portfolio of seven (7) projects for copper and gold totalling more than 47,000-hectares, all located along proven mineral belts in northern Chile, one of the world's top mining jurisdictions.
+The Company has actively progressed exploration for porphyry copper style deposits at five of its projects including initial drill tests at three projects, with one other project subject to third party expenditures under an Option and Joint Venture Agreement.
+As of the date of this MD&A, Pampa has initiated and is in mid-campaign for the maiden drill test of its Buenavista (previously Block 4) project.